 This is especially true for HNWIs living extremely busy lives, often travelling the globe on business.

-By working with a financial planner, you can build a resilient portfolio that protects and your money and create everlasting generational wealth.
+By working with a wealth planner, you can build a resilient portfolio that protects and your money and create everlasting generational wealth.

 High net worth individual?